kaanaksit/odak/docs/course/visual_perception.md

   <figcaption>Anatomy of an Eye (Designed with <a href="https://app.biorender.com/citation/6702e9cd8e56383950107e6d" target="_blank">BioRender.com</a>).</figcaption>
 </figure>

-Rods, which are relatively more common in the periphery, help people see in low-light (scotopic) conditions, but can only interpret in a greyscale manner.
+Rods, which are relatively more common in the periphery, help people see in low-light (scotopic) conditions.
+The current understanding is that the roids can only interpret in a greyscale manner.
 Cones, which are more dense in the fovea, are pivotal in color perception in brighter (photopic) environments.
 We highlight the distribution of these photoreceptor cells, rods and cones with changing eccentricities in the eye.
+Here, the word `eccentricities` refer to angles with respect to our gaze direction.
+For instance, if a person is not directly gazing at a location or an object in a given scene, that location or the object would have some angle to the gaze of that person.
+Thus, there would be at some angles, some eccentricity between the gaze of that person and that location or object in that scene.

 <figure markdown>
   ![Image title](media/retinal_photoreceptor_distribution.png){ width="600" }
   <figcaption>Retinal Photoreceptor Distribution, adapted from the work by Goldstein et al [3].</figcaption>
 </figure>

 In the above sketch, we introduced various parts on the retina, including fovea, parafovea, perifovea and peripheral vision.
+Note that these regions are defined by the angles, in other words eccentricities.
+Please also note that there is a region on our retina where there are no rods and cones are available.
+This region could be found in every human eye and known as the blind spot on the retina.
-Visual acuity and contrast sensitivity decreases progressively across these regions, with the most detail in the fovea, diminishing toward the periphery.
+Visual acuity and contrast sensitivity decreases progressively across these identified regions, with the most detail in the fovea, diminishing toward the periphery.

 <figure markdown>
   ![Image title](media/lms_graph.png){ width="600" }